Showing posts with label band. Show all posts

 We saw Protect and Serve Police Officers.

-We saw Mickey and Minnie Mouse and children getting their pictures made with them
+We saw Mickey and Minnie Mouse, along with children, getting their pictures taken with them.

 We saw U.DO.
 IT Chill Factory, Alabama's Best Fresh Made Ice Cream, Tharptown Wildcats Cheerleaders, Boy Scouts, Italian Ice, & Dipping Dots Ice Cream.